Preventing pollution associated with different sources

 Preventing generation of noise, vibration, and offensive odors

 BIL takes great care to prevent the generation of noise, vibration and offensive odors, so as not to cause inconvenience to local communities including homes, schools, and pedestrians.
 To prevent the generation of noise and vibration, facilities that cause noise or vibration such as chillers and exhaust outlets are installed or relocated as far away within the manufacturing facilities as possible.
-In FY2015, BTSL (a manufacturing facility outside Japan) implemented a new measure to prevent the generation of noise.
-Specifically, BTSL set up a noise prevention system at the water treatment facility.
-In FY2016, ongoing efforts were made to prevent noise by using noise-absorbing flexible ducts and replacing exhaust fans with inverter-driven types, in particular.
+To prevent the generation of noise, BTSL (a manufacturing facility outside Japan) has set up a noise prevention system at the water treatment facility.
+Ongoing efforts have been made to prevent noise by using noise-absorbing flexible ducts and replacing exhaust fans with inverter-driven types, in particular.

 To prevent the generation of offensive odors, filters and/or deodorizing equipment are provided at exhaust outlets at various facilities, including coating facilities.
 Measures in the coating process also include switching to paints with lower organic solvent content (which gives rise to offensive odor) and reducing the consumption of paints.
 For measures to prevent noise and offensive odors, facilities that cause noise and offensive odors are buried underground.
 For example, an underground type water tank has been employed at the new wastewater treatment facility that was built at the Kariya Manufacturing Facility in FY2011.
 In particular, noise and offensive odors are measured when facilities are built, and then constantly monitored after construction is complete.

-In FY2016, Nissei reduced the noise affecting its neighborhood by relocating the die-cast machine within the factory (away from the direction of the housing lots) and stopping and scrapping the aluminum melting furnace (to reduce the noise generated when raw materials were charged).
-These measures helped reduce the noise level to below 50 dB, which met the values for the boundary of the site as set forth in the agreement with Anjo City (60 dB or less during the daytime, 55 dB or less during the nighttime).
+Nissei implemented further measures to reduce the noise affecting its neighborhood by relocating the die-cast machine within the factory (away from the direction of the housing lots) and stopping and scrapping a large melting furnace (to reduce the noise generated when raw materials were charged).